What is a Smart Contract?

 - Any application-oriented language might be adopted to write down smart contracts.

-- Variety of special purpose languages have emerged for might be adopted to write down smart/programming smart contracts.
+- A variety of special-purpose languages have emerged for might be adopted to write down smart/programming smart contracts.

 - Declarative(Functional) programming languages (Haskell and SQL)